ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policy:

 : the pre-condition enforced by the Transparency Service before registering a Signed Statement, based on information in the non-opaque header and metadata contained in its COSE Envelope.

+Relying Party:

+: a relying party depends on Signed or Transparent Statements to verify an Artifact.

 Signed Statement: